mohnish-jagda/BiteBuddy-chatbot/README.md

 An intelligent, conversational food ordering assistant built using **Dialogflow**, **FastAPI**, and **Telegram Bot API**.
 This project enables users to place and track food orders via natural language on **Telegram**, integrating AI-powered intent recognition with a custom webhook backend for smooth and responsive interaction.

 🚀 Features

-💬 User Interaction (via Telegram)
-- Natural language-based conversation for food ordering
+- Natural language-based conversation on Telegram for food ordering
 - Order placement and tracking
 - Real-time interaction through Telegram Bot API